MagidElgady/React-COVID-tracker/README.md

 Count Up for tick up or down counters: <br />
 `import CountUp from 'react-countup';`

-ChartJS2 for line and bar charts: <br />
+Chart-JS 2 for line and bar charts: <br />
 `import { Line, Bar } from 'react-chartjs-2';`

 # Installation